-Table 10 - ALG Vendors
+Table 12 - ALG Vendors

-ALG Vendor Description Mr Matthew David Smith Mr Matthew David Smith, Director of ALG (owns 1 B-Class Share) Mr Smith has expressed an intention to remain as the Chief Executive Officer of ALG for a minimum of 2 years from completion of the Proposed Transaction.
+ALG Vendor Description Mr Matthew David Smith Mr Matthew David Smith, Director of ALG (owns 1 B-Class Share) It is proposed that Mr Smith will remain as the Chief Executive Officer of ALG and he has expressed an intention to remain employed for a period of 2 years following the date of completion under the employment agreement.
 Mr Smith will not join the Board of UCW.
-Ms Margaret Elizabeth Armstrong Ms Margaret Elizabeth Armstrong (owns 1 A-Class Share) Ms Armstrong has expressed an intention to remain as Director of Studies of ALG for a minimum of 2 years from completion of the Proposed Transaction.
+Ms Margaret Elizabeth Armstrong Ms Margaret Elizabeth Armstrong (owns 1 A-Class Share) It is proposed that Ms Armstrong will remain as Director of Studies of ALG and she has expressed an intention to remain employed for a period of 2 years following the date of completion under the employment agreement.
 Ms Armstrong will not join the Board of UCW.